MaestSi/ONTrack/README.md

 **DecONT.sh**

-Note: script run by _ONTrack.R_ for clustering reads at 70% identity and keeping only reads in most abundant cluster.
+Note: script run by _ONTrack.R_ for clustering reads at 70% identity and keeping only reads in the most abundant cluster.